Dwolla/hal-forms/README.md

 * hidden

-  Values needed by the form target but that is not user editable.
+  Field needed by the form's target but that is not user editable.

   #### JSON Encoding